mvysny/vaadin-on-kotlin/docs/index.md

 To see the old JPA-based tutorial, [Start Here](gettingstartedjpa.html)

-## About
+## Further Reading

-Vaadin-on-Kotlin is a jigsaw which contains the following items:
+Vaadin-on-Kotlin is a jigsaw built of several pieces.
+To learn more about a particular piece, just click the boxes below to learn more:

 <style>
 .box {